datawire/kubernetes-workshop/app_101/build_another_service.md

 service "hello-kubernetes" configured
 ```

-To test out your Hello Kubernetes service communicating with the Quote service run the below command for a few seconds:
+To test out your Hello Kubernetes service that communicates with the Quote service run the below command for a few seconds:
 exposes

 ```console